pism/pism/INSTALL.rst

    PETSc_ [1]_, version ≥ 3.5
    UDUNITS_,    any recent version

-Before installing these "by hand", check the `Debian <debian_>`_ and `Mac OS X <macos_>`_ sections below for specific how-to.
+Before installing these "by hand", check sections `Installing prerequisites from Debian packages`_ and `Installing prerequisites using MacPorts on Mac OS X`_ for specific how-to.
 In particular, if multiple MPI implementations (e.g. MPICH and Open-MPI) are installed then PETSc can under some situations "get confused" and throw MPI-related errors.
 Even package systems have been known to allow this confusion.

 Optional libraries listed below are needed for certain PISM features, namely cell-area correction and parallel I/O. These libraries are recommended, but not strictly required: